object-oriented-python/object-oriented-programming/doc/source/8_inheritance.rst

         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=d744e96d-14d7-4e51-9b67-acd900dc916f>`__.

-A key feature of abstractions is composability: the ability to make a complex object or operation out of several components.
+A key feature of abstractions is :term:`composability <composition>`: the ability to make a complex object or operation out of several components.
 We can compose objects by simply making one object a :term:`attribute` of another object.
 This combines objects in a *has a* relationship.
-For example the :class:`~example_code.polynomial.Polynomial` class introduced in :numref:`chapter %s
-<objects>` *has a* :class:`tuple` of coefficients.
-Object composition of
-this sort is a core part of :term:`encapsulation`.
+For example the :class:`~example_code.polynomial.Polynomial` class introduced in :numref:`chapter %s <objects>` *has a* :class:`tuple` of coefficients.
+Object composition of this sort is a core part of :term:`encapsulation`.

 Another way of composing abstractions is to make a new :term:`class` by modifying another class.
 Typically this is employed to make a more